debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * Security risks stemming from failure to verify the software properly (tedious task that package managers can handle too)
 * It gets boring once you do it for a ~third time

 It was not previously possible to install Bitcoin software as automatically as e.g. pulseaudio because nobody created the package files needed for it to work.
-This project changes that issue and provides set of great, interconnected packages that configure themselves automatically!
+This project solves it.

 Yes, installing any Bitcoin/freedom-related application is now going to be as easy as installing VLC.
 It'll be possible to use GUI or simple `apt` command.